 3. Sort out your recording basics

-Until recently, marketers believed it was crucial to producing video ads to the same high-quality standards as any TV show or movie.
+Until recently, marketers believed it was crucial to produce video ads to the same high-quality standards as any TV show or movie.
 However, today’s viewers are moving towards a preference for more raw, authentic content.

-How ‘real’ your video productions are will, of course, depend on the standards, you have in place.
+How ‘real’ your video productions are will, of course, depend on the standards you have in place.
 But do not be afraid to add a more human feel to your ads, such as by featuring real people rather than models.

 4. Work with video influencers